Oliver-Loeffler/FXFileChooser/README.md

  * FXFileChooser is based on FXML and CSS and so fully customizable (the ListView might be replaced by a TableView to have more options in terms of sorting - or it will be completely exchangeable - I'll see)
  * Icons are realized as SVGPaths based upon FontAwesome Free 5 (no glyphs, no extra dependencies, the SVGPaths are part of the FXML)
- * The choose directory button provides a menu, where default locations (or a history of locations) can be provided.
+ * The choose directory button provides a menu, where default locations (or a history of locations) can be provided. **(tbd.)**
- *  File types can be selected from filters
+ *  File types can be selected from filters **(tbd.)**

  ![default locations](pages/DefaultLocationsExample.png) ![default locations](pages/PathFilterExample.png)

-Both items are not yet functional as the API does not yet provide functions to customize them.
-This is the next step (after adding all tests to Github).

 **Ideas**
  * A nice build script.
  * A great skin (CSS) is desirable (well I just got inspired by https://github.com/angelicalleite/museuid and will see :-).

+Tests are missing and currently I'm playing with TestFX - but it's not yet working as I like it.

 ## Using the FileChooser with Swing